brucou/movie-search-app/article/article.md

 - [How to visually design state in JavaScript](https://medium.freecodecamp.org/how-to-visually-design-state-in-javascript-3a6a1aadab2b)
 - [Pure UI](https://rauchg.com/2015/pure-ui)

 I barely touched the surface of the subject.
-Other subjects of interest I might touch in other articles :
+Other areas of interest I might touch in other articles :
+- modelling user interface behaviour with state machines : a hands-on approach
 - state machine, state charts, and componentization against complexity
-- best practices for state machine modelling
-- model-based testing : model coverage and data coverage
-- state machines and concurrency
-- how to use state machines in your favorite framework
+- how to incorporate state machines in your favorite framework
+- model-based testing for user interfaces